J-PLUS: Detecting and studying extragalactic globular clusters -- the case of NGC 1023: Data

-The photometric calibration procedure adopted in J-PLUS (see \citealt{lopez2019j} for details) was not available at the time that our data was processed, and the photometric zero points (ZP) have been obtained separately.
-ZP for the bands $g$, $r$, $i$ and $z$ were obtained from stars in the field observed with the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS; \citealt{chambers2016pan}).
-ZP for the remaining bands were computed using standard and secondary stars in the field.
-ZPs from both procedures were computed and compared for $g$ and $r$ bands and small offsets were identified (0.087 and 0.069 for $g$ and $r$, respectively).
+The photometric calibration procedure adopted in J-PLUS (see \citealt{lopez2019j} for details) was not available at the time that our data was processed, and the photometric zero-points (ZPs) have been obtained separately.
+ZPs for the bands $g$, $r$, $i$, and $z$ were obtained from stars in the field observed with the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS; \citealt{chambers2016pan}).
+ZPs for the remaining bands were computed using standard and secondary stars in the field.
+The bands $g$ and $r$ had the ZPs derived from both procedures, yielding small offsets of 0.087 and 0.069, respectively.
+Due to the impossibility of inferring the offsets to all bands we do not apply corrections to the magnitudes, using them as provided.
 These offsets act as adding a small difference between the broad and narrow--bands when SEDs are built, which we expect to cause an increase in $\chi^2$ when performing the SED fitting (see section \ref{sec:color_sed_results}).